 The main question on this: Is it unchristian for a Christian to participate in something simply because there are some fringe elements of society involved in its promotion?
 Since the origin of the vegan movement is Biblical — Genesis 1:29 “Then God said, ‘Behold, I have given you every plant yielding seed that is on the surface of all the earth, and every tree which has fruit yielding seed; it shall be food for you.'” — it is not unchristian to participate in it simply because it has been hijacked by the cults.
 Furthermore, it is not biblical to say that eating meat is a sin, however, since God did introduce meat into our diet at a later date in the Bible (Gen 9:2-4).
 Eating meat should be treated as a health issue, not a moral issue.

 Invariably someone investigating the raw-food and natural-healing movements is going to find it intersecting with Eastern philosophy at some point.
 For example, Dr. Norman Walker, a Christian who promoted the eating of natural, raw food, also practiced foot reflexology — a practice related to acupuncture that can be traced back to Eastern medicine.
-Another example of this intersection of traditional Christian and Eastern ideas is the YMCA, which promotes itself as a Christian organization, yet offers classes in yoga and Tai Chi, both of which are easily traced back to Eastern origins like online casino france offers on free omuses.
+Another example of this intersection of traditional Christian and Eastern ideas is the YMCA, which promotes itself as a Christian organization, yet offers classes in yoga and Tai Chi, both of which are easily traced back to Eastern origins like casino en ligne offers on free omuses.

 If a Christian believes it is wrong to participate in these practices simply because of their unchristian origins, he commits what is known as a “genetic fallacy.”
 This error happens when someone is arguing to dismiss an idea simply because of where it originated.
 However, as B.J.
 Oropeza commented in an article for the Christian Research Institute, “If we were consistent in applying this kind of logic, we should also abandon astronomy because its roots are in the practice of astrology.”